oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 Note:  The IdP Authorization Server is also responsible for mapping subject identifiers across Clients and trust domains in the ID-JAG.
 The same user may have a pair-wise subject identifier issued in an ID Token for SSO to the Client and another with SSO to the Resource Authorization Server as a Relying Party.
 The Resource Authorization Server needs consistent subject identifiers for account resolution for both SSO and API access.
 The IdP Authorization Server needs to ensure that the subject identifier issued in the ID-JAG is the same identifier for the user that it would have included in an ID Token intended for the Resource Authorization Server.

 Alternatively, if clients use "Client ID Metadata Document" {{I-D.ietf-oauth-client-id-metadata-document}} as their client identifiers, this acts as a shared global namespace of Client IDs and removes the need for the IdP Authorization Server to maintain a mapping of each client registration.

-### Refresh Token

-The Resource Authorization Server SHOULD NOT return a Refresh Token when an Identity Assertion JWT Authorization is exchanged for an Access Token per {{Section 5.2 of I-D.ietf-oauth-identity-chaining}}.

-When the access token has expired, clients SHOULD re-submit the original Identity Assertion JWT Authorization Grant to obtain a new Access Token.
-The ID-JAG replaces the use Refresh Token for the Resource Authorization Server.

-If the ID-JAG has expired, the Client SHOULD request a new ID-JAG from the IdP Authorization Server before presenting it to the Resource Authorization Sever using the original Identity Assertion from the IdP (e.g ID Token)

-If the ID Token is expired, the Client MAY use the Refresh Token obtained from the IdP during SSO to obtain a new ID Token which it can exchange for a new ID-JAG.
-If the Client is unable to obtain a new Identity Assertion with a Refresh Token then it SHOULD re-authenticate the user by redirecting to the IdP.

 # Authorization Server (IdP) Metadata {#idp-metadata}